 As in most areas, VPN Unlimited also finds itself in the middle of our sample when it comes to price.
 You can use the service either with a monthly or yearly subscription.
 For anyone who wants to make a long-term commitment, it's also possible to purchase a lifetime subscription, which was discounted at 50% off as of the time of writing, making it fairly competitive.

 Below, you can find an overview of current prices:

 |Number of Countries||56||56||56|

 Should you not be willing to go in for the long haul, there's also a 7-day free trial.
 All subscriptions come with a 30-day, money-back guarantee.

 In addition to credit cards and PayPal, cryptocurrencies are accepted via BitPay.

 What do regular users have to say about VPN Unlimited?
-We recommend taking a look at the reviews from verified aggregators that we've collated below to gain a clearer picture of how the service handles.
+We recommend taking a look at the reviews from verified aggregators that we've collated below to gain a clearer picture of how the service performs.

-The best alternatives to VPN Unlimited can be found here:
+More of the best alternatives to VPN Unlimited can be found here: